Well, it was touch and go for a while, but the 2022 Major League Baseball season kicks off with the traditional Opening Day on April 7.

-Baseball’s Opening Day is the most pleasant start to any sport, with its warm afternoon games and comparatively relaxed game-day atmosphere.
-As you are enjoying a hot dog and beer and watching the game, it is hard to get too worked up about your team’s performance.
-After all, it is just one of 162 games.
+No season kicks off more pleasantly than MLB's.
+As you watch the action unfold on Opening Day, it is hard to get too worked up about your team's performance since it is just one of 162 games.
 Does it actually portend how the season will go?
-Well, let’s take a look a look at the opening days of 10 of the most significant seasons in baseball history.
-You’ll see the results are mixed.
+Well, let's take a look a look at the Opening Days of 10 of the most significant seasons in baseball history.
+You'll see the results are mixed.

 The Chicago Cubs were back-to-back World Series champions and looked to be on their way to a third as they started the season with a 3-1 win over the St. Louis Cardinals.
 The teams played a scoreless first five innings before the Cubs got on the board in the sixth with a two-run triple by Heine Zimmerman.
 Chicago won 104 games and in today’s era, would have easily made the playoffs, but this was the era where only the teams that led their respective leagues made the World Series.
 The Pittsburgh Pirates won 110 games and went to the Fall Classic, where they beat the Detroit Tigers.
 The Cubs, of course, would not win a World Series again until 2016.